 One key challenge to implementing the 2030 Agenda in Cuba involves development financing.
 The country has proven public policies concerning many SDGs.
-However, lack of financing, as limits strategic implementation, progress many Consequently, removing barriers and capitalizing on financing opportunities play a key role in enhancing national capacities to fulfil international commitments by 2030 and maintaining the principle of leaving no one behind.
+However, lack of financing, as limits a means strategic implementation, for progress many areas. in Consequently, removing barriers and capitalizing on financing opportunities play a key role in enhancing national capacities to fulfil international commitments by 2030 and maintaining the principle of leaving no one behind.
 INFF will help to identify financial gaps by SDG, favours decision-making to allocate resources more effectively towards SDG accelerators identified by the country.
 The JP will strengthen and enhance institutional financing capacities with a catalytic effect on strategic investments for the 2030 Agenda.
 The impact on SDG acceleration include four channels: 1- Mobilisation: Additional capital flows allocated to the SDGs (not just SDG 17), 2-Sustainability: Proportion of allocation associated with SDG criteria, 3-Financial additionality: Supply of finance to new areas, reducing uncertainty, 4-Higher financial effectiveness as a result of institutional strengthening and improvement of integrated financial policies